Skip to content

 Explore the Example Graph

 In this tutorial, we'll be utilizing the demo data supplied by PuppyGraph.
-Click on Use example schema/data, and the UI will show that loading is underway.
+Under Use Example Graph, click Load Example and pick Modern Graph.
+The UI shows the loading progress.

 PuppyGraph Schema Loading in Progress